Anilkumarsunkesula/vsts/intorconnect.md

 We have created an ExpressRoute, linked it with our Virtual Network Gateway and configured network security group and route table to allow traffic connectivity with OCI VCN.

+## Configure OCI VCN Security Lists and Route Table

+Navigate to the details of the Virtual Cloud Network and configure the security lists and route table associated with your subnet hosting your virtual machine.

+### Create Security lists

+- Virtual Cloud Network > Security Lists > Default Security List > Add Ingress Rule with source CIDR of the Azure VNet Subnet (172.26.0.0/24).
+This opens up all protocols traffic between the two virtual networks.

+### create Route table

+Moving ahead, lets navigate to Virtual Cloud Network > Route table > Default Route table > Add Route rule with Destination CIDR of Azure VNet (172.26.0.0/16) and DRG as your target.
+This will add a route table entry for routing the traffic towards Azure VNet.

+## Test your Connection

+Lets go ahead and test the connection.

+We have virtual machines in each virtual network.
+Lets test out connectivity by doing a basic PING test.

+- OCI VM Private IP: 10.0.0.2
+-	Azure VM Private IP: 172.26.0.4

+There you go!
+The connection is successful.
+We are able to PING traffic from either direction i.e. OCI — Azure.